 I wouldn't feel the need to count myself in any religious category if it weren't for the supposed hand-wringing occurring in spiritual communities across the country about whether the "nones" had adequate responses to the Newtown, Conn., tragedy, or whether they're ripe targets for being attracted to congregations that meet in hipsterish coffeehouses or art galleries.

 In two recent articles -- "In a Crisis, Humanists Seem Absent" and "Building Congregations Around Art Galleries and Cafes as Spirituality Wanes" -- The New York Times seems to be concerned that the spiritual needs of "nones" are going unmet.
-Their lack of community even has enterprising evangelists intent on bumping into us in movie theaters, child care centers and workout facilities for some impromptu witnessing.

 As one devout "unaffiliated," I can tell those good shepherds that I am not looking for fellowship before or after squeezing in my daily exercise or as I contemplate the appeal of a mocha latte.
 I can't speak to the anger with which an atheist or agnostic might react to the subtle environmental cue of finding my coffee place dedicated to rejoicing in the Lord, but I'd probably never return for fear of being recruited.